Leaps and Bounds: The Health Benefits of Rebounding

 If you’re eager to start reaping the benefits of rebounding on a regular basis, the first step is buying the right rebounder to suit your needs.
 It’s important to choose a high-quality mini-trampoline rebounder; a cheap one can harm your nerves, tendons, and joints, which will defeat the purpose!

-Many very inexpensive rebounders are available that I find people who buy them end up stashing in a corner and never using.
+There are plenty of inexpensive rebounders out there, but I find people who buy them end up stashing them in a corner and never getting to work.
 A few companies have studied how the health benefits are achieved and have created more sophisticated models that you’ll actually love, because their superior products optimize the user experience.
 I have tried them all, and my favorite, far and away, is the Bellicon.

 What To Look For In A Home Rebounder